-- In order to gain access to the SEM lab, all UM users must have completed radiological safety training for radiation generating devices provided by Laboratory Services (https://safety.olemiss.edu/).
-Successful completion of annual retraining exam, administered by the Lab Services online through Blackboard, is required for continued authorization.
+- Only authorized users can use the SEM facility.
+To gain access to the SEM lab, all UM users must complete safety training for radiation generating devices provided by Laboratory Services.
+Successful completion of annual retraining is required for continued authorization.

 - All users must follow lab safety protocols.
 No food or drink is allowed in the facility at any time.

 - Please sign-in the log book upon entering the SEM lab and sign-off just before exiting the lab.

 - All users must wear gloves when handling and preparing the samples.
 Wear new clean gloves when operating the instrument.
 Please do not touch the instruments barehand or with dirty gloves.

 - Do not change the instrument settings and never attempt to fix any equipment problems.
 In case of any problems, contact us as soon as possible.